Musique

 (Germany)

-electronic music.
-His music is totally incomparable with what
+music.
+His music is totally incomparable with what others do and

-others do and that makes it so interesting.
-After he started experimenting
+that makes it so interesting.
+After he started experimenting with

-with high-grade equipment like the PPG Wave Computer in the early
+high-grade equipment like the PPG Wave Computer in the early eighties,

-eighties, his music has slowly grown into a specific sort of classical
+his music has slowly grown into a specific sort of classical music.

-is perhaps his most classic album to date, perhaps also his most
+his most classic album to date, perhaps also his most romantic.

-and a lot of atmosphere have an important place on “Miroir
+lot of atmosphere have an important place on “Miroir De Soi”.

-De Soi”.
-It surprises me that Blenner (as far as I know)
+It surprises me that Blenner (as far as I know) isn’t a well-known

 (could have been music of a French film from the seventies) and